 For convenience, we also write $\widetilde{\phi}_{f}:= (i_{\fX})_* \circ \phi_{f} : \DM(\fX,\Lambda)\to \DM(\fX,\Lambda)$. \end{defn}

-\begin{rmk} One advantage of this definition, compared to \cite[Definition 3.5.6]{Ayoub_these_2}, is that it does not require introducing motives over diagrams of schemes.
+\begin{rmk} One advantage of the logarithmic definition, compared to the more general \cite[Definition 3.5.6]{Ayoub_these_2}, is that it does not require introducing motives over diagrams of schemes.
 One can make sense of categories of motives over a diagram of schemes $\infty$-categorically, but we prefer to avoid this additional complication and to use the formalism of \cite{khan-stacks} to directly define nearby and vanishing cycles (both for schemes and stacks) at the level of $\infty$-categories. \end{rmk}

 \begin{prop}[Proper base change for vanishing cycles of stacks] Let $g : \cY \ra \fX$ be a proper Deligne--Mumford-representable morphism of stacks over $S$ and $f : \fX \ra \AA^1_S$ be a regular function; consider the commutative diagram with cartesian squares